*This post has been updated.

 The latest comments by Emefiele suggest that, far from easing the restrictions, he is going to double down and shut down what he has decided to be ‘illegitimate’ demand for scarce foreign exchange.

-The bank’s rhetoric often sounds like Nigerians are being blamed for having the nerve to buy things not made in Nigeria.
 Most Nigerians intuitively understand that the country is in a pretty bad place as a result of walking into the oil price crash practically naked with no national savings.
 Nigerians are also a resilient people who will make adjustments if they need to.
 They have not turned on president Buhari yet.
 They know he got dealt a bad economic hand.

 Yet, a lot of this feels like needless suffering.
 The rhetoric that has accompanied the restrictions often sounds like Nigerians are being blamed for having the nerve to buy things that are not made in Nigeria.
 To be clear, some of the things Nigerians import, on the face of it, look ridiculous.
 But they are almost always a response to an environment that can be extremely hostile to any kind of business.
 It also does not help that, based on ongoing corruption trials, when politicians steal public money, the first thing they almost always do is change it to foreign currency.
 It is sometimes difficult to figure out how much demand for foreign currencies is genuinely for productive purposes in that sense.